ekaterina921/currency-rates-api-testing/tests/Test Plan for Currency rates application.md

 ## Environment Requirements

 - Both API and UI tests will be executed in the local test environment using Docker containers managed by Testcontainers.
-The required tools should be installed
+The required tools should be installed: OpenJDK 23.0.1, Docker Desktop, Intellij IDEA

 ## Execution Frequency